further-reading/scrapy-gui/README.md

 ## Notes Tab

 This is just a plain text box.
+Content in here us not saved when you exit the app.